SMITH: The D-Day anniversary

-We have just concluded the anniversary of the first week of the D-Day invasion.
+We recently concluded the anniversary of the first week of the D-Day invasion.

 Originally, the invasion was scheduled for June 5, 1944, but because of inclement weather, it was postponed for a day which meant that the giant Allied Armada departed from Portsmouth, England, and crossed the English Channel, 161 miles, to Normandy on June 6th.